microsoft/promptflow/docs/how-to-guides/deploy-a-flow/distribute-flow-as-executable-app.md

 )
 ```

-### Package flow using Pyinstaller
+### Distribute flow using Pyinstaller
 PyInstaller reads a spec file or Python script written by you.
 It analyzes your code to discover every other module and library your script needs in order to execute.
 Then it collects copies of all those files, including the active Python interpreter, and puts them with your script in a single folder, or optionally in a single executable file.

-Once you've placed the spec file `app.spec` and Python entry script `app.py` in the <your-output-dir> folder generated in the [Build a flow as docker format](#build-a-flow-as-docker-format), you can package the flow model by using the following command:
+Once you've build a flow as executable format following [Build a flow as executable format](#build-a-flow-as-executable-format), you can distribute the flow by using the following command:
 ```bash
 cd <your-output-dir>
 pyinstaller app.spec